PulkitBindal/GIT_LINEAR_SEARCH_SIMULATOR/README.md

 <h5> About the Experiment : </h5>

 Linear search is a very simple and basic search algorithm, also known as a sequential search, is a method of finding an element within a list.
-It checks each element of the list sequentially until a match is found or the whole list has been searched..
+It checks each element of the list sequentially until a match is found or the whole list has been searched.

 <h5> Target Audience : </h5>